mheob/include-fussball-de-widgets/readme.txt

 = Fixed =
 * The output of the used php version in the logger section is now set correctly.
 = Changed =
-* The internal documention is updated.
+* The internal documentation is updated.
 * Improve the linting in the development files.

 = 3.1.3 - 2020-02-16 =